theodoremoreland/CheeseCatalog/README.md

 bundle install
 ```

-This will run a setup script for installing gems, setting up the database, setting up the environment(s), and start the server.
+This will run a setup script for installing gems, setting up the database, setting up the environment(s), and start the server with hot reload.

 ```bash
  bin/setup
 ```

-Start the server, specifically
+Start the server, specifically (no hot reload)

 ```bash
 bin/rails server